Sabbir-Hasan-670/Email-Phone-Hunter-Domain-Restricted-OSINT-Crawler-Windows-Linux-/README.md

 > ⚠️ Use only within a **clear scope** and with **written permission**.
 Follow site ToS, respect rate limits, and avoid evading logins/technical protections.

 ---
+## Why information gathering matters in Ethical Hacking
+Information Gathering (Recon/OSINT) is the **first, critical phase** of an ethical hacking engagement.
+With proper permission and scope, you map public-facing assets, discover **points of contact** (emails/phones), and learn where policies, press kits, or technical documents live.
+Good recon:
+- narrows the testing surface (focus on what’s in-scope),
+- avoids noisy or intrusive techniques,
+- improves reporting with verifiable sources (links, docs, timestamps),
+- and reduces risk by staying within public/approved data.

+**This tool helps** by automating public discovery from your seed URLs, safely and transparently:
+- records **only** emails ending with your allowed domains,
+- optionally extracts **phone numbers** (higher hit-rate on contact pages),
+- supports **HTML + PDFs**, external-follow (still domain-filtered results), UA rotation, and CSV output,
+- lets you keep **robots.txt** on (default) or turn it off **only if permitted**.

+---

 ## ✨ Features